Prostate Cancer (cont.)

 Active Surveillance (Deferred Treatment)

 Active surveillance is an appropriate management for selected patients with localized disease.
-This involves monitoring one's cancer to see if it gets worse and how quickly.
+This involves monitoring one's cancer to see if it gets worse and how quickly, while not doing anything else to treat it at the present time.

 - Often, many PSA-detected prostate cancers are small, well differentiated, and thought to have a relatively low risk of progression.
 For this reason, many men will receive no active treatment or they will postpone it for some time without significantly decreasing the chance of cure.